 5. Egg tart - Andrew's Eggtart

 Egg tarts from Andrew’s Eggtart Dotonbori Honten are absolutely delicious as a bite-sized dessert!
 These Western-style sweets are made of round, flaky pastry cups filled with soft, oozing egg custard and cream.
-You can get all sorts of flavors, including matcha green tea (with red azuki beans and black kuromitsu syrup), chestnut, strawberry, apple cinnamon, chocolate and more!
+You can get all sorts of flavors, including matcha (with red azuki beans and black kuromitsu syrup), chestnut, strawberry, apple cinnamon, chocolate and more!

 6. Akashiyaki - Dotonbori Kukuru

-7. Candied fruit - Taro’s Parlor
+7. Candied Fruit - Taro’s Parlor

 Candied fruit is a popular street sweet in Japan, and you can try it at Taro’s Parlor.
 Named after Dotonbori’s mascot, “Kuidaore Taro,” this shop sells iconic candied fruit towers on a stick!
 The sugar shell around the fruit makes it look almost icy, and the sticks come with a lucky four-leaf clover.
 They’re an easy Japanese street food to enjoy as you wander through Dotonbori.